systopia/de.systopia.campaign/README.md

 6. *Install* and then *enable* the extension

 ## Documentation
-Follow [this link](https://github.com/systopia/de.systopia.campaign/blob/master/USERDOC.md) to get to the full version of the documentation
+Follow [this link](https://github.com/systopia/de.systopia.campaign/blob/master/USERDOC.md) to get to the full version of the User Guide